cy-polo/AvertCheckToken/README.md

 🙂 Before downloading the directory, please put a ⭐.
 😛 Once you put a ⭐, you can download the directory.

+💻 The Enmap database is used.
+[Click here](https://enmap.evie.dev/install/) to see how to install it.

 ➡ In the folder you have downloaded, and also extracted, open the console, then install the dependencies with the command : `npm install`.

 ### Setup